Mill Creek campground

 Step-free access

-The campground is mostly flat and step-free, with concrete and fibreglass pathways that lead from the carpark to the toilets.
+The campground is mostly flat and step-free, with concrete pathways that lead from the carpark to the toilets.

 Aside from the amenities footpath, there no other paths at the campground.
 You'll need to cross over flat grass to reach the rest of the facilities.